New Year's Eve: Lebanon

 In Lebanon.
 Lebanese people celebrate New Year's Eve with a dinner attended by family and friends.
 The dinner features traditional dishes such as tabouli, hummus, kibbi, and other Lebanese foods.
 These celebrations could also take place in restaurants and clubs.
 Game shows are also organized where contestants can try to win money.
 The countdown to New Year's is broadcast through the leading TV channel and the celebrations usually continue until sunrise.
 Fireworks are lit throughout the night.

 Malaysia

 Ambang Tahun Baru, a celebration sponsored by the government was held at Merdeka Square, the field opposite the Sultan Abdul Samad Building in the Malaysian capital of Kuala Lumpur in the early days.
 The event was broadcast live on government as well as private TV stations at those times.
-Countdown is now broadcast live on Government televisions from Putrajaya and the Broadcasting Centre which the concert is held and Fireworks are displayed at the Petronas Towers.
+The countdown is now broadcast live on Government television from Putrajaya and the Broadcasting Centre in which the concert is held and fireworks are displayed at the Petronas Towers.

 There are New Year countdown parties in major cities such as George Town, Shah Alam and Kuching, typically organized by the private sector in these cities.